 Field Stone Castle in Bison (or maybe that is the Lemmon park and just mislabeled…).
 Photo on SDSHS Digital Archives here.

 Porter Sculpture Park near Montrose, accessible close to Interstate-90.
 Wayne Porter has a whole section of imaginative sculptures set up as a roadside attraction.
 The park’s website here.

 Sculptures near Clark.
 Ken Bell has made several wonderful ‘junk’ sculptures on land west of town.
-Photos and more on the Clark Chamber of Commerce website here.
+Photos and more in a 2015 post on the South Dakota Magazine website here.